dbt-labs/dbt-project-evaluator/README.md

 #### Reason to Flag

-Because we often work with multiple data sources, in our staging directory, we create one directory per source.
+Because we often work with multiple data sources, in our staging directory, we create one subdirectory per source.
 ```
 ├── dbt_project.yml
 └── models